coderefinery/2023-03-21-workshop/content/questions/day4.md

     - votes: ooo

-#### Quesion 2: The most concerning thing for me, If I share my software now
+#### Question 2: The most concerning thing for me, If I share my software now

 **Choose
 - A: It will be scooped (stolen) by someone else